openPCI/OpenCoding/README.md

 1. Upload all files in this repository to the root folder of your webserver (e.g. c:\wamp\www, /var/www/html)

 2. Create a database called opencoding, give a user access to this database.
 Import the tables from the file opencoding.sql (using phpmyadmin).
-And import tasktypes into the tasktypes-table from the file tasktypes.sql

 3. Create af file called .htdatabase in a "secrets" folder.
 Fill in information about your host, user, password and database: localhost,opencoding,password,opencoding

-Log in using admin user, no password.
+Log in using user admin, password admin.
 Change the password.

 4. Go to OpenCoding Admin

+Click on Task types, and click on import tasktypes.
+Select the file tasktypes.csv from the main folder of OpenCoding.

-Create a project.
+5. From OpenCoding Admin create a project.

-5. Go to Project Admin.
+Go to Project Admin.

 Import data from csv-files.